vupham29/boile/README.md

-# Boile Template
+# Welcome to the Boile Boilerplate

-> Creating Express.js server on the fly 💨
+> Create fullstack application with Node.js for the Backend and Vanilla Javascript, CSS for the Frontend

+## What we do?

+To create a fullstack application with the built-in files structuring

-## Features
+## Examples

-- Build with EJS view engine (similar to HTML)
-- Smooth transition when navigating between each page
-- Dynamic import
-- Bundle code

 ## Deployment